fhir-fi/finnish-base-profiles/input/pagecontent/terminology.md

 maintained elsewhere and included into this implementation guide to raise awareness of their existence.

-This version of this implementation guide does not define any terminologies.
-There are other, more use case specific implementation guides that may define terminologies for their use cases.
-See for
+In addition to the terminologies defined in this implementation guide, there are other, more use case specific implementation guides that may define terminologies for their use cases.
+See, for
 instance:
 * Both the [Finnish Appointment IG](https://simplifier.net/finnishappointment) and the [Finnish Scheduling IG](https://simplifier.net/finnishschedulingr4/) for scheduling